vmikk/dadaist2/docs/1_install.md

 ## Advanced topics

 ### Singularity definition
-To manually build an image with the latest version from Bioconda the following definition file can be saved as `dadaist-stable.def`:
+To manually build an image with the latest version from Bioconda the following definition file can be saved as `dadaist2-stable.def`:

 ```singularity
 Bootstrap: docker